kubemod/kubemod-docs/understanding-modrules/the-anatomy-of-a-modrule/match-section.md

 The filter expression could be any JavaScript boolean expression.

 The special character `@` represents the current object the filter is iterating over.
-In the above filter expression, that is the `port` object.
+In the above filter expression, that is the current element of the `ports` array.

 ### `matchValue` \(string: optional\)